Did you know about the Meltdown Winter Ice Festival in Richmond, Indiana?

 Every year, professional ice carvers from all over the world descend upon Richmond each January to help create a winter wonderland in Downtown Richmond.
 Visitors and residents alike gather on the streets and watch the carvers get to work on their amazing ice sculptures.
 Their tools include chainsaws and fire — and it’s a scene that you have to see!

-Things are a little different during 2021 due to COVID< but typically, local businesses open their doors with special events, themed activities and a whole lot of family fun.
-The famous Richmond Fairy Trail turns in to a Frozen Fairy Trail, where families search all over town for the little fairy doors marked on the map.
+Local businesses open their doors with special events, themed activities and a whole lot of family fun.
 The Richmond Visitor Center hosts fun activities and crafts and sells fairy attire.
-However, it cannot be argued that the main event is hands-down, the BEST event; for two nights, the ice carvers take the stage in Elstro Plaza for a competitive carving Throwdown worthy of national television.
+However, it cannot be argued that the main event is hands-down, the BEST event; ice carvers take the stage in Elstro Plaza for a competitive carving Throwdown worthy of national television.
 This free event is interactive, as the audience cheers and chants for their favorites and ultimately decides the champion.

 Portions of our visit to Richmond were provided complimentary for the purpose of creating this article, however, all of the Winter Meltdown Ice Festival activities that are mentioned above are free for everyone.

 There are many delicious options when it comes to eating in a restaurant in Richmond, here are a few of the best restaurants we’ve tried.